geotools/geotools/docs/user/library/xml/index.rst

 There are a large number of supporting plugins capturing XML schemas, and "bindings" mapping these ideas into concrete Java objects.

-The Geotools library has spent a lot of time and energy on this problem, this document introduces you to what is available.
+The GeoTools library has spent a lot of time and energy on this problem, this document introduces you to what is available.

 **Maven**::